-This distinction plays e.g. an important role in the handling of market orders, where the market order matching range for incoming market orders is taken in reference to the published best price (see chapter 7.4.2.1), while book market orders match at the best available price on their side (see chapter 7.4.2.2).
+This distinction plays e.g. an important role in the handling of market orders, where the market order matching range for incoming market orders is taken in reference to the published best price, while book market orders match at the best available price on their side (see chapter 7.3.2).